 Technology can empower or control humanity.
 Ethics and human rights need upgrades fast.
 I warned for the rise of big tech – totalitarian technologies – social credit systems.

-It’s also my first Freedom of Speech and Privacy/GDPR warning for everyone that is or will jump on the social audio bandwagon.
-There are risks you should be aware of.
+It’s also my first Freedom of Speech and Privacy/GDPR warning for everyone who is or will jump on the social audio bandwagon.
+You should be aware of the risks.

 I will share more about the privacy issues Clubhouse can expect.
 You will not believe it at first.

-Drop in at any room at any time and listen. room anytime.
-Up to 5,000 users in one single room.
+You can drop in at any room at any time and listen anytime—up to 5,000 users in one single room.

 Can you imagine Elon Musk in a panel about crypto?
 You could tokenize the tickets.